learn-co-curriculum/react-hooks-react-router-code-along/README.md

         <h2>{name}</h2>
         <Link to="/profile">View profile</Link>
     </article>
-  )
+  );
 }

-export default UserCard
+export default UserCard;
 ```

 Let's test it out!
-Click on one of those links - you should be navigated to our
+Click on one of those links — you should be navigated to our
 `UserProfile` page.

-Hang on - we're navigating successfully, but we're not showing any information
+Hang on — we're navigating successfully, but we're not showing any information
 about a particular user.
 That won't work!

 We still want to use our `UserProfile` page to display information about a user.
 But we want the _user information_ we're displaying to change.

-This is where **Dynamic Routes** and **URL Parameters** come in - we can
+This is where **Dynamic Routes** and **URL Parameters** come in — we can
 actually use URL routes to pass data!

 Let's go back and update our routes to start using dynamic routing and URL